 Another key driver underpinning this modernization effort, is the GOE's interest in boosting agricultural exports, like coffee, sesame, and livestock products, in order to grow the economy and generate needed supplies of foreign exchange.
 In particular, the GOE recognizes that to export these products abroad that the country needs a reliable food safety system in place to meet the demands of foreign buyers in Europe, Asia and North America.
 At the same time, the country's economic growth has resulted in increased demand for imported food and agricultural products.
-The GOE is regulating imports, as well as domestic products to ensure their safety.
+The GOE is regulating these imports to ensure their safety.